jrawbits/VisionEval-Wiki-JR/Getting-Started.md

-VisionEval (VE) is a model system and supporting software framework for building collaborative disaggregate strategic planning models.
-Background information is available on the project [webpage](https://gregorbj.github.io/VisionEval/) and project administration is available on the linked [wiki](https://github.com/gregorbj/VisionEval/wiki).
+# Overview
 The VE software framework is written in the R programming language for statistical computing and graphics.
 The software framework is available as a R package, *visioneval*.
 The purpose of the model system and framework is to enable models be created in a plug-and-play fashion from modules that are also distributed as R packages.
 A simple R script is used to implement a model by initializing the model environment and then calling modules successively.
-This repository contains currently contains a demonstration module package and demonstration model script and associated resources.
-In the future, the repository will hold a number of working modules, model scripts, and resources that implement the GreenSTEP model and related strategic planning models.

 The repository is organized into two directories:
 - The **sources** directory contains four directories:
   - [visioneval framework](https://github.com/gregorbj/VisionEval/tree/master/sources/framework/visioneval) package
   - [VE modules](https://github.com/gregorbj/VisionEval/tree/master/sources/modules) such as VESimHouseholds and VESyntheticFirms
-  - VE models such as the pilot version of [VERPAT](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT)
+  - VE models such as the pilot version of [VERPAT](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERPAT) and [VERSPM](https://github.com/gregorbj/VisionEval/tree/master/sources/models/VERSPM)
   - [VE GUI](https://github.com/gregorbj/VisionEval/tree/master/sources/VEGUI) graphical user interface and scenario viewer / visualizer for running and viewing results of VE models
 - The **api** directory contains documentation of the model system.
 The [model system design](https://github.com/gregorbj/VisionEval/blob/master/api/model_system_design.md) document is the most complete at the present time.
 VisionEval framework functions are documented in a [network visualization](https://gregorbj.github.io/VisionEval/website/visioneval_functions.html) of the functions and their call relationships.
 Functions are represented by network nodes.
 Call relationships are represented by arrows which point from the calling function to the called function.
 Function details are shown at the bottom of the page when a function node is selected.